genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 	<img src="https://icotar.com/avatar/genesis" slot="logo" />
 </foundation-header>
 ```
 The `src` of your `img` tag would reference the image that you want to display.
+Adding an `img` in this slot will update the logo in both the navigation bar and the flyout.

 ### Navigation Items